Jupala primary school

 Everything changed during a community sanitation meeting.
 As people openly discussed the health risks of poor sanitation, Gad felt deeply ashamed.
 He remembers wanting to leave the meeting, but instead, he made a quiet promise to himself – his family would never live like this again.

-After, Gad was chosen by his neighbours to serve as Chairperson of the Village WASH Committee.
+After, Gad was chosen by his neighbours to serve as chairperson of the Village WASH Committee.
 The trust placed in him pushed him to act.
 He went home and immediately began digging a new pit latrine.
-This time, he took care to build it properly; neatly mudded, well finished, fitted with a satopan and safely shuttered.
-He also built a
+This time, he took care to build it properly: neatly mudded, well finished, fitted with a satopan and safely shuttered.
+He also built a bath shelter for the first time.
+His home quickly became an example that others could see and learn from.

 Gad's old latrine